 Remove the dough from the machine and transfer it to a flour-dusted surface.
 Using a knife or a bench scraper, divide the dough in half.
-You can use a kitchen scale to ensure that the two pieces of dough are exactly even.Continue to 2 of 10 below.
+You can use a kitchen scale to ensure that the two pieces of dough are exactly even.

-Pat the dough into a rectangle, about 1/2 to 3/4 inch thick, in which the narrow sides of the rectangle are parallel the edge of your counter.
+Pat the dough into a rectangle, about 1/2 to 3/4 inch thick.
+The narrow sides of the rectangle should be parallel to the edge of your counter.